 Read More

-Fleur Barron is committed to exploring the many ways music can facilitate cross-cultural dialogue and healing.
-She is passionate about curating inclusive chamber music programming that amplifies the voices of Asian creators and diverse communities.
-Born to a British father and Singaporean mother in Northern Ireland, Fleur grew up in Hong Kong and New York.
-Fleur holds a B.A. in Comparative Literature with highest honours from Columbia University and a Masters in Vocal Performance from Manhattan School of Music.
+Fleur Barron is committed to the various ways Music facilitates cross-cultural dialogue and healing.
+She is passionate about curating inclusive chamber music programming that amplifies the voices of diverse communities.
+Born in Northern Ireland to a Singaporean mother and British father, Fleur grew up in Hong Kong and later New York.
+She holds degrees from Columbia University (B.A.
+Comparative Literature) and Manhattan School of Music (M.M.
+Vocal Performance).

 Video